 Feeding your Greyhound

 Greys are the perfect height to be bin and counter-side scroungers in the home.
 They love food, and sometimes cannot resist investigating where they may find a few bits of human snacks!
 This may result in injury, or ingestion of something dogs can’t digest.
 To avoid this, keep food off the counter if unsupervised, and keep bins away from the dog’s reach.
 Research the food poisonous to dogs, and avoid leaving this unsupervised on the side.

 Greyhounds are generally fed a very high protein diet when racing, to help strengthen and develop their muscles.
 Once they are taken out of this lifestyle, they will soon lose the density.
-Do not feed your grey racing-grade food, as this will be too calorific for your couch potato.
-As a general rule, greys should put on an extra 5lb above their racing weight – however, this can vary from dog to dog.
+Do not feed your dog racing-grade food, as this will be too calorific for your couch potato.
+As a general rule, Greyhounds should put on an extra 5lb above their racing weight – however, this can vary from dog to dog.
 The tip of the backbone should be visible, and a bit of the back rib.
-Having a greyhound that is overweight is dangerous for their health, as their bone structure is not designed to support the extra weight.
+Having a Greyhound that is overweight is dangerous for their health, as their bone structure is not designed to support the extra weight.

 Top tips for adopted greyhounds

 1. Keep your dog muzzled until you are sure about their behaviour around other dogs and prey drive, and on a lead until you are confident about recall – some dogs will have to remain on a lead and muzzle forever